quicwg/base-drafts/draft-ietf-quic-transport.md

 matches a value the client selects.
 Clients that choose to receive zero-length connection IDs can use the local address and port to identify a connection.
-Packets that do not match an existing connection, based on Destination Connection ID or, if zero-length, local IP address and port, are discarded.
+Packets that do not match an existing connection, based on Destination Connection ID or, if this value is zero-length, local IP address and port, are discarded.

 Due to packet reordering or loss, a client might receive packets for a